Dechen Roder

 Dechen Roder (born 1980, Bumthang, Bhutan) is a filmmaker from Bhutan.
 She started as a music video maker and advertisement maker and then started making her own films.
-In 2011 she made her first film name Original Photocopy of Happiness which was nominated for Best Short Film at the Brussels International Independent Film Festival 2011, and won “Special Mention” award at the Hong Kong ifva Awards 2012.
+In 2011 she made her first film named Original Photocopy of Happiness which was nominated for Best Short Film at the Brussels International Independent Film Festival 2011, and won “Special Mention” award at the Hong Kong ifva Awards 2012.